Chicago IL 60606

 Bill also helps employers identify, understand and solve a wide range of legal problems relating to their employees.
 As co-chair of the firm’s wage and hour practice team, Bill is particularly versed in all aspects of state and federal law relating to minimum wages, overtime, exemptions, and wage payment issues.
 Bill also regularly counsels employers on issues relating to the Family and Medical Leave Act (FMLA), disability and accommodations.
 Bill provides management and employee training on workplace legal issues, and also conducts workplace investigations and legal audits.

 Bill serves as co-author of the firm’s Wage & Hour Insights blog, where he writes about the practical side of wage and hour law from a management perspective.
 Bill was recognized as a “Top Author” in the 2017 JD Supra Readers’ Choice Awards.

 In 2014, Bill was named to the annual “40 Under 40” published by Law Bulletin Publishing which recognizes 40 attorneys under the age of 40 based on nominations by their clients, peers and the legal community.
 In 2017, Bill was named a Leading Lawyer by Law Bulletin Publishing.

 Bill joined the firm in February 2006.
 Previously, he worked at the law firms of Wildman Harrold Allen & Dixon LLP (2003–2006) and McDermott Will & Emery LLP (2001–2003).
 He is a member of the Chicago, Illinois State and American Bar Associations.

-When he is not practicing law, Bill serves as a high school youth advisor and Personnel Committee chair at his church, and he is an avid cook and photographer
+When he is not practicing law, Bill studies karate with his wife and three boys, serves as a high school youth advisor at his church, and aspires to someday be a competent gardener and woodworker.

 Representative Experience click to view